shaileshhemdev/hemdev-705.603Spring24/reinforcement-learning/SystemsPlan.md

 Here are some of the harms that we see

 <ol>
-    <li>Poor Model Quality leads to high number of fraudulent transactions going undetected leading to large scale monetary risk for the financial insitution as well as loss of customers</li>
-    <li>Poor Model Quality leads to high number of valid transactions predicted as fraud leading to large scale customer dissatisfaction</li>
+    <li>Poor Model Quality leads to lower conversion rates</li>
-    <li>Customers in certain age groups or races or locations are more vulnerable to fraud going undetected versus the others leading to a bias perception</li>
-    <li>Sudden dips and surges in the metrics impacting the overall performance of the model</li>
-    <li>Model performance degrades over time</li>
+    <li>Poor Model Quality leads to service provider's domain put on the spam list by major email service providers</li>
+    <li>Customers have a bad perception of the service provider</li>
 </ol>